ferna11i/CBioPortal/README.md

+#CBioportal extraction programs:

+By Julia Zheng and Johan Fernandes

 # FetchCbioportal
 -------------------------------------------------------------------------------------------------------------------------------
 This script allows you to get data from cbioportal using the same query format as cbioportal's web API in a tab delimited .txt file in you current directory